compbiozurich/UZH-BIO392/course-results/2023/Andrej Sievi /a-sievi-genomic-data-risk.md

 The device record trough electrical currence differences the according nucleotide sequence.
 For this reason more data can be generated, plus more people are willing to donate their DNA codes and participate in genom studies.
 The handling with the data not just brings us possibilities about our increasing health and take action at early stage, it also entails social risks.
 It presents the big question: Security or freedom?

+### --- Forensic convict perpetrator ---
+With the powerful statistic in processing genomic Data, it is possible to built a face of a possible suspect just from a DNA.